Create a good fit

 Accomplish the most with the least effort and expense

 To make a well-detailed traditional house more affordable, avoid redundant or underutilized space.
 Develop multi-use spaces that can do double-duty rather than separate rooms for every use.
 A smaller house rich in spatial variety and detail may satisfy more directly what many people seek in a big house.
 Find the most direct and least complicated solutions to design problems—ones that show ingenuity and resourcefulness.
 The challenge is to make every design feature satisfy more than one goal, and for all features to support the vision.

 Design for the future

-Use craftsmanship as a bridge
+Use craft as a bridge

-Include latest technologies and creature comforts
+Include latest technology and creature comforts